Enoch Powell: Academic career

-Soon after arrival in Australia, he was appointed Curator of the Nicholson Museum at the University of Sydney.
-He stunned the vice-chancellor by informing him that war would soon begin in Europe and that when it did, he would be heading home to enlist in the army.
-He later recalled that his attitude towards Germany was of "great hatred as well as fear ... a fear of my country being defeated" and in his inaugural lecture as professor of Greek on 7 May 1938 he condemned Britain's policy of appeasement and prophesied the coming war with Germany.
-During his time in Australia as a professor, he grew increasingly angry at the appeasement of Germany and what he saw as a betrayal of the UK's national interests.
-After Neville Chamberlain's first visit to Adolf Hitler at Berchtesgaden, Powell wrote in a letter to his parents on 18 September 1938:
+Soon after his arrival in Australia, he was appointed Curator of the Nicholson Museum at the University of Sydney.
+He informed the vice-chancellor that war would soon begin in Europe and that when it did, he would be heading home to enlist in the army.
+In his inaugural lecture as professor of Greek in May 1938, he condemned Britain's policy of appeasement.
+At the outbreak of war, Powell immediately returned to England.